AceCentre/AACSpeakHelper/README.md

     rate = 100
     volume = 100

 Edit any of the items here - the essential one is what is your Start Language (What do you write in) - and what is your End Language?
 (What you want it translated to).
 See below for what Language codes are available.
 Note the TTS options.
 You can use SAPI - just make sure the VoiceID is listed.
-You can find this out by running the app with a flag of `--listvoices` in the command line.
+You can find this out by running the app with a flag of `--listvoices` in the command line. gTTS is using Google's TTS system.
+At this time you can't choose your voice - it will just pick the first one that matches the language code.
+We might change this at some point.

 *Note* - if you just want to use this tool to act as a bridge to the other TTS systems - mark noTranslate as True - and it will just read out the messaagebar text